I’m here to tell you that there’s something like pelvic floor kegel exercises for men.

 It may, however, not be enough to change lifestyle.
 As I said at the beginning of this article, sometimes the cause of the disorder is not susceptible to physiotherapy treatment.

-In any case, it is advisable to go to a doctor or specialist who assesses your condition and prescribe the treatment that best suits your needs.
+In any case, it is advisable to go to a doctor or specialist who assesses your condition and prescribes the treatment that best suits your needs.

 Most of the pelvic floor dysfunction in men, as in women, have a solution or improve considerably with the combination of the various techniques that exist today.